mbcalli/bdst/README.md

-Directory used for my Biomedical Data Science and Informatics coursework.
-Work completed for Clemson University.
+Directory used for my Biomedical Data Standards and Terms.